Navigation Set

 Q. What does the basic training course consist of?

 After an initial listening assessment you will have a programme tailor-made for your listening.
 You will have a two week training period involving four consecutive half hour sessions per day of listening to music which is gradually filtered to meet your listening needs.
-During this time an active session of humming and chanting can be integrated.
 Following this there is a three to five week break in which the effects of the treatment continue to develop.
 Then there is another period of intense listening for a further week.
+During this time an active session of humming and chanting can be integrated.
+After this week there is another break of three to six weeks, again followed by a single week of the listening therapy known as the “sonic birth”.

 Q. What sort of music do I listen to?